MariAyanami/WA-SuperBot/CONTRIBUTING.md

 - Include tests for any new functionality
 - Include documentation updates as necessary

-Please also make sure that your code builds and passes the existin
+Please also make sure that your code builds and passes the existing tests.

+## Code of Conduct
+Please review our [Code of